PalinuroSec/palinuro.dev/content/encrypt.md

 1. [Open My Keybase encryption page](https://keybase.io/encrypt#palinuro)
 2. Write your message
 3. Encrypt it
-4. Send me the encrypted message via email, text message, or any other communication protocol i use.
+4. Send me the encrypted message via email, text message, or wherever you want.

-# GPG
+# GPG - the hard way
 GNU Privacy Guard is the most advanced secure communication and signature software available, and uses the PGP standard, which is what i personally trust the most.

 DOWNSIDES: It is very hard to use if your are not a techie